UPBGE/UPBGE-Docs/source/manual/logic/sensors/introduction.rst

 The following parameters specify how the sensor triggers connected controllers:

-True level triggering
+True level triggering |true-button|
    If this is set, the connected controllers will be triggered as long as the sensor's state is positive.
-   The sensor will trigger with the delay (see parameter: frequency) of the sensor. |true-button|
+   The sensor will trigger skipping the logic ticks (See parameter: Skip) indicated in the sensor.
-False level triggering
+False level triggering |false-button|
    If this is set, the connected controllers will be triggered as long as the sensor's state is negative.
-   The sensor will trigger with the delay (see parameter: frequency) of the sensor. |false-button|
+   The sensor will trigger skipping the logic ticks (See parameter: Skip) indicated in the sensor.
 Skip
    This parameter sets the number of logic ticks skipped between 2 active pulses or triggers.
    The default value is 0 and it means no logic tick is skipped.